Davidson College Academic Regulations

 Complete satisfactorily 32 courses, one-half in residence at Davidson College.
 The period of residence must include the senior year (at least the final seven courses).
 Courses in off-campus programs officially sponsored by Davidson College are considered to be courses in residence.

-During the 2020-2021 academic year, a full course load will be defined as at least three courses per semester.
 The number of courses required for graduation - currently 32 - will be reduced for members of the Classes of 2021 through 2024.
 The requirement will be 31 courses for students enrolled for one semester of the coming academic year and 30 courses for those enrolled during both semesters.

 Complete the Foreign Language Requirement by successfully completing the third-semester level (201 or higher) of a Davidson College foreign language course, by an approved transfer course at equivalent level, or by equivalent proficiency as determined and certified by the appropriate Davidson foreign language department.
 In prescribing foreign language study, the faculty guides students toward a foundation for an international education, as an understanding of how language works, both as a mode of human communication and as a way of constructing the world in different social and cultural contexts.
 Courses offered through the Self-Instructional Language Program do not satisfy the Foreign Language Requirement.
 A student who satisfactorily documents that English is not his or her first language satisfies the foreign language requirement.
 It is strongly recommended that students complete the foreign language requirement before entering the senior year.